Nykaa: History

-Operations and services
+Operations

-Nykaa follows an inventory-based model with warehouses in Mumbai, New Delhi, Pune, Haryana, Kolkata and Bangalore.
-In 2020, in addition to its primary ecommerce business, it has an offline presence via 76 brick-and-mortar stores across the country.
-It claims to have over 200,000 products across 2,000 brands.
+Nykaa operates a hybrid model, with an inventory-led approach for beauty and personal care products and a marketplace model for fashion.

-It has three offline store formats called Nykaa Luxe, Nykaa On Trend and Nykaa beauty Kiosks.
-The Luxe format features international luxury beauty brands such as Huda Beauty, MAC, Dior, and Givenchy along with Nykaa Beauty, the in-house collection of beauty products.
-The Nykaa On Trend format has products curated by category basis their popularity.
-In India, Nykaa is the only retailer that sells international brands like e.l.f, Charlotte Tilbury, Tonymoly, Becca, Sigma, Limecrime, Dermalogica, and Murad as well as national bestsellers like Soulflower, Lakme, plum.
+It has three offline store formats called Nykaa Luxe, Nykaa On Trend and Nykaa beauty kiosks.
+The Luxe format features international luxury beauty brands such as Huda Beauty, MAC, Dior, and Givenchy, along with Nykaa Beauty, the in-house collection of beauty products.
+The Nykaa On Trend sells curated products.

+Nykaa has retail and distribution subsidiaries in the Gulf region, including Nysaa Cosmetics Trading in Qatar for the export and retail sale of beauty and personal care products, and Nysaa Trading LLC in Saudi Arabia.

-House of brands
+House of Nykaa

-Nykaa has a series of in-house brands within beauty and fashion.
+Nykaa has in-house brands within beauty and fashion.
 Some of them include: